profganderson/School/IS 401 - Systems Design and Analysis/Notes/Gratitude Moments.md

 I am grateful for a family that loves me - especially parents that love and care for me.

 #### October 13, 2015
 I am grateful for the power of fasting and prayer.
 Haylee's dad has been very sick and, for a while, it seemed like he might not make it.
 After much fasting and prayer from his family and friends, though, he is now recovering and has been able to leave the hospital.

+#### October 15, 2015
+I am grateful for friends who love and support me.
+Last night I taught a value-added forum about React and there was a great turnout, mostly thanks to the friends I've made during my time in the Junior Core.